lbormann/darts-caller/README.md

 ## CONTRIBUTE

-### Do you want to provide your caller profile to the community?
+### Do you want to provide your caller-voice to the community?
 It`s easy - read on!

 1) Create a ZIP archive that contains the following contents: